Education and Instruction

 Medical Issue: Paralyzed from the base of his spine to back legs

 Thomas was abandoned with his mom and 2 other littermates.
 We were asked to take them in due to his disability and we couldn't say no. He was seen by several local vets and then had a consult with UC Davis Neurology.
 They all came to the same conclusion that he felt no deep pain to his lower legs and there was no hope of him regaining use of his legs.
 Luckily, for him, he knows nothing else since this happened when he was so young.
 Thomas needs his bladder to be manually expressed 4 times a day until he's 1 year old.
-Otherwise, Thoma is very active and plays with his friends and family.
+Otherwise, Thomas is very active and plays with his friends and family.
 If you have the skills and love to open up your home to him, he is looking for his one and only family.

 Bladder Expression